SocialComputingGroup/commonshood-be/README.md

 ## Starting the server
 *PLEASE BE CAREFUL: Be sure that a mongodb instance is running before attempting to start the server*

-To start the server open the terminal inside the cocity-backend folder and write this command:
+To start the server open the terminal inside the project folder and write this command:

 ``` bash
 node .
 ```
-This repository contains the back end code of the cocity project
+This repository contains the back end code of the CommonsHood dapp

 #### Technologies
 - Loopback